valery-judah/leetcode-python/tasks/0169-majority-element/notes.md

 - Else if x=c: residue grows.
 Set s:=s+1.
 - Else: delete a mismatched pair (c,x).
 Set s:=s-1.

-This exactly *simulates pair-deletion online*.
+This exactly simulates pair deletion online.

 ## **6) Phase structure**

 A **phase** runs from one time s becomes 0 to the next.
 While in a phase,

-s = $n(candidate) - n(others))$

-over that phase’s items, and never negative.
+`s = n(candidate) - n(others)` over that phase’s items, and it is never negative.
 Hitting 0 ends the phase and forgets the past.

 ## **8) Correctness skeleton**